Are you struggling to set yourself apart from the crowd in the accounting industry?

 You can then use this blog content to pitch your services, but don’t go too overboard.
 Think about the type of question your visitor is asking.
 If their question is “Do I need to do a tax return if I earn under 10,000?“, they might not be in your target customer bracket, so you might want to offer them a downloadable guide on how to do your tax return.

-If they’re asking “Can you hire an accounting firm for a small business?” then this visitor is in the market for your services, so you can sprinkle your services throughout the blog.
+If they’re asking “Can you hire an accounting firm for a small business?” this visitor is in the market for your services, so you can sprinkle your services throughout the blog.

 If you’re wondering how to create content that ranks at the top of Google, check out this video guide.

 You could benefit from a news section on your website as an accounting firm.
 We typically wouldn’t suggest sharing news, but as accountants, sharing financial news will be helpful to your clients.
 This will be especially useful if you can take financial news and “translate” it from finance-speak into everyday terms that your audience can understand.

 Running pay-per-click-ads is an excellent fit for any accounting firm.
 You just need to be clever about where you place them and the targeting you use.

 You can promote your services on social media, and you also have the opportunity to promote some colder lead magnets, offering a free download behind an email sign-up to get these leads into your pipeline.
 You will need to use targeting options to ensure you are reaching the right people, whether that’s small business owners or staff members of larger businesses.

 Social media is also great for retargeting those people who have visited your website but didn’t become leads.
 You can retarget them with downloadables, or a call to action to get in touch with you if they nearly completed your sign-up form or visited your contact page.

 Social media adverts have some restrictions regarding to local targeting, so they won’t be a great fit if you are trying to target a specific area.